SalitaNgDiyos/Malayang-Biblia-Translation/README.md

 <p>For other inquiries please contact us at malayangbiblia@gmail.com</p>
 <p>Ang Malayang Biblia is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License (https://creativecommons.org/licenses/by-sa/4.0/)</p>
 <p>Permissions beyond the scope of this license may be available at malayangbiblia@gmail.com</p>
+<p>If you are blessed with this ministry, please consider supporting us financially.
+To know how, please email us at malayangbiblia@gmail.com.
+Your generous support will help us accomplish our future Bible and other translation projects.</p>